mikewenk/discordbotstream/README.md

 # Why ELIZA?

-I discovered Weizenbaum's ELIZA program at a user meeting in the 1980s.
+I discovered Weizenbaum's ELIZA program at a Apple user meetup in the 1980s.
 At the time it was one of the only examples of natural language processing I had seen.
 I was pretty young, don't recall the age, but I was younger than 11.
 It was literally the first thing I ever saw that even attempted to interact as a person.
 It interested me then, and I have never lost the fondness I have for it.
 And why not.

 # Why Go?